CSBDeep/CSBDeep/docs/source/datagen.rst

 If not specified otherwise, patches which are purely background are also excluded from being extracted, since they do not contain interesting structures.

+If the target images have fewer axes than the source images, please use the function :func:`csbdeep.data.create_patches`.
+Examples:
+(a) Target image is a projection of the source image along an axis (see :class:`csbdeep.models.ProjectionCARE` and `example <http://csbdeep.bioimagecomputing.com/examples/projection>`_).
+(b) Multiple channels in the source image, but no separate channels in the target image.

 .. autofunction:: csbdeep.data.create_patches
+.. autofunction:: csbdeep.data.create_patches_reduced_target

 Supporting functions: